Skip to main content

 • whether Kanban ownership matches the real executing member

-• whether Conversation and Kanban stay in sync with the current plan
+• whether Channels and Kanban stay in sync with the current plan

 • whether permission review requests route to the expected reviewer